ivangcode/ivangcode/README.md

 # 👋Hi there, I’m Ivan 👨‍💻

 💚 I'm Frontend Developer, selftaught and passionate with create amazing **user interfaces**.
-I adore bringing solutions to **optimization and the creation of UI** and, I love to collaborate as a teams.
+I adore bringing solutions to **optimization and the creation of UI** and, I love to collaborate as a team.

 👀 _With backend knowledge as well_